symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 In case of NEM public and private chain, the same mosaic name could have a different definition and distribution, or even not exist.
 Between Bitcoin and NEM, the difference is even more evident, as each blockchain uses an entirely different technology.

 Instead of transferring tokens between different chains, the trade will be performed inside each chain.
-The Secret proof / secret lock mechanism guarantees the token swap occurs atomically.
+The secret proof / secret lock mechanism guarantees the token swap occurs atomically.

 .. figure:: ../../resources/images/diagrams/cross-chain-swap-cycle.png
     :align: center